Vitis, grapes, currants, sultanas

 Toxicity to pets

-Grapes, raisins, sultanas, and even currants (some currants are actually small, black raisins) are toxic to your dog!
+Grapes, raisins, sultanas, and even currants (some currants are small, black raisins) are toxic to your dog!
 There have also been anecdotal reports of cats and ferrets being affected.
 Ingestion of even a small amount of grapes, raisins, or currants can result in severe, acute kidney failure.
-Most, if not all, products that contain grapes or raisins may cause toxicity – this includes grape juice, trail mix with raisins, raisin bread, and possibly even wine.
+Most, if not all, products that contain grapes or raisins may cause toxicity – this includes trail mix with raisins, raisin bread, granola bars with raisin paste and fruit cakes.
 Additionally, some cookies and bars (including protein and snack bars) may contain raisin paste and some breads contain raisin juice.
-All grapes and raisins, seeded and seedless, organic and conventionally grown, can cause toxicity.
-The exact way these foods cause toxicity is still unknown and toxicity does not necessarily appear to be dose-dependent.
+All grapes and raisins, seeded and seedless, organic and conventionally grown, can cause poisoning.
+The exact way these foods cause poisoning is still unknown and toxicity does not necessarily appear to be dose-dependent.
 This unknown toxin can cause vomiting, diarrhea, abdominal pain, anorexia, and acute renal (kidney) failure.

 The content of this page is not veterinary advice.
 A number of factors (amount of substance ingested, size of the animal, allergies, etc.) determine what is toxic to a particular pet.
 If you think your pet has eaten something potentially toxic, call Pet Poison Helpline or seek immediate veterinary treatment.